August Revolution: Opportunity for Vietnamese nationalists

-Vietnamese famine of 1945
+Vietnamese famine of 1944–1945

 The famine of 1945 was another issue of utmost importance during the Japanese interlude.
 The famine was caused by both artificial and natural factors.

 During the war, the Japanese had forced many rice farmers to grow other crops.
 As a result, rice production decreased, especially in the north, where crops had often been supplemented in the past by shipments from the south.
 Now, however, Japanese troops consumed the surplus from the south or converted it to fuel for military vehicles.
 Terrible flooding in the spring of 1945 added to the misery.
 Starving peasants flocked to the cities or died passively in the countryside.

 The devastation contributed to the crisis of authority in the country.
 Neither the French nor the Japanese took effective measures to alleviate the famine, and Kim's government could do nothing without Japanese consent.
-The misery and anger combined to foster a new interest in politics, especially among the younger generation, which the Viet Minh turned to its advantage.
+The misery and anger combined to foster a new interest in politics, especially among the younger generation, which the Việt Minh turned to its advantage.

 During the famine, the Việt Minh conducted raids on Japanese granaries and the rice storage facilities of Vietnamese landlords.
 In the long run, the Việt Minh thus increased popular support, highlighted the impotency of Kim's government and intensified popular feelings against the French and Japanese.
 The Việt Minh succeeded in creating People's Revolutionary Committees all over the north.
 The committees were to take over local administration when the Việt Minh launched the general insurrection.